 Have this information available when you contact technical support.
-The service tag label is affixed to the bottom of the computer.
+The serial number label is affixed to the bottom of the computer.

-- Microsoft® Certificate of Authenticity-Contains the Windows® Product Key.
+- Microsoft® Certificate of Authenticity-Contains the Windows Product Key.
 You may need the Product Key to update or troubleshoot the operating system.
-This certificate is affixed to the bottom of the computer. - Regulatory label-Provides regulatory information about the computer.
-The regulatory label is affixed inside the battery bay. - Modem approval label (select models only)-Provides regulatory information about the modem and lists the agency approval markings required by some of the countries or regions in which the modem has been approved for use.
-You may need this information when traveling internationally.
-The modem approval label is affixed inside the hard drive bay. - Wireless certification label(s)-Provide information about optional wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.
-An optional device may be a wireless local area network (WLAN) device or an optional Bluetooth® device.
+The Microsoft Certificate of Authenticity is affixed to the bottom of the computer. - Regulatory label-Provides regulatory information about the computer.
+The regulatory label is affixed inside the battery bay. - Wireless certification label or labels (select models only)-Provide information about optional wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.
 If your computer model includes one or more wireless devices, one or more certification labels are included with your computer.
 You may need this information when traveling internationally.
-Wireless certification labels are affixed inside the Mini Card compartment.
+Wireless certification labels are affixed to the bottom of the computer. - SIM (subscriber identity module) label (select models only)-Provides the ICCID (Integrated Circuit Card Identifier) of the SIM.
+This label is located inside the battery bay. - HP Mobile Broadband Module serial number label (select models only)-Provides the serial number of the HP Mobile Broadband Module.
+This label is located inside the battery bay.